JetBrains/kotlin-native/COCOAPODS.md

 You can find a sample project [here](https://github.com/Kotlin/kotlin-with-cocoapods-sample).

-### Add a dependency on a Pod library from a custom Spec repository
+### Add a dependency on a Pod library from a custom Podspec repository

-You can add dependencies on a Pod library from a custom Spec repository with `pod()` and `specRepos` to `build.gradle.kts` (`build.gradle`) of your project:
+You can add dependencies on a Pod library from a custom Podspec repository with `pod()` and `specRepos` to `build.gradle.kts` (`build.gradle`) of your project:

-1. Specify the HTTP address to the custom Spec repository using the `url()` inside the `specRepos` block.
+1. Specify the HTTP address to the custom Podspec repository using the `url()` inside the `specRepos` block.

 2. Specify the name of a Pod library in the `pod()` function.

 3. Specify the minimum deployment target version for the Pod library.

-   > If you don't specify the minimum deployment target version and a dependency Pod requires a higher deployment target, you may get an error.
+   > If you don't specify the minimum deployment target version and a dependency Pod requires a higher deployment target, you will get an error.
    {:.note}

    <div class="sample" markdown="1" theme="idea" data-highlight-only>